 We should be like the second girl and learn to make cookies people need and want.
 Instead of building the course around information, we should build it around how the learner will use the information.

-Today, with rapid development tools, like the Articulate Studio, we have the flexibility to bake the type of cookies that meets our users’ needs.
+Today, with rapid development tools, like Articulate 360, we have the flexibility to bake the type of cookies that meets our users’ needs.
 In the past, it took months to design and build curriculum.
 Today, training can be built within days.

 Since we can build and modify our training so quickly, we are in a better position to build it and get it to the users as they need it.
 If we find that the information doesn’t work for them or needs to be modified, we can do so on the fly.
 This saves time and money…and helps to satisfy the users.

 “C is for Cookie…That’s Good Enough for Me.”

 Here’s a simple cookie-inspired acronym to help you create learning based on the user’s need: OREO.

 - Order taking.
 Keep the cookie story in mind.
 Don’t just bake chocolate chip cookies.
 Understand the learner’s needs.
 Use your rapid e-learning tools to quickly pull together the online courses that people want to consume.